 Thousands of US sailors, Marines reach Red Sea after Iran tensions

-Dubai (AFP) – More than 3,000 US military personnel have arrived in the Red Sea aboard two warships, as part of increased deployments after tanker seizures by Iran, the US Navy said Monday.
+Dubai (AFP) – More than 3,000 United States military personnel have arrived in the Red Sea aboard two warships, part of a beefed up response from Washington after tanker seizures by Iran, the US Navy said Monday.

 Issued on: Modified: